Kipchoge falls 26 seconds short of 1st sub 2-hour marathon

 Eliud Kipchoge was 26 seconds from making history on Saturday but the Olympic champion finished just short of becoming the first person to run a marathon in less than two hours.

 "We are human," Kipchoge said.
-"I am happy that I've reduced by 2 1/2 minutes the world record.
-The wall is just 25 seconds away."
+"I am happy that I've reduced by 2 1/2 minutes the world record."

 The Kenyan added: "We are going up the tree ...
 I have lifted a branch and I am going onto the next one.
 This is not the end of the attempt of runners on two hours."